1. Advisory Information

 6. Vendor Information, Solutions and Workarounds

 The vendor issued security bulletin HPSBMA02477 SSRT090177 to address the problem and provide fixes.
-It is available at

 The database service of HP Openview Network Node Manager is remotely accessible on port 2690/tcp.
 Restricting or blocking access to that port will prevent exploitation but may prevent normal operation of Openview NNM.